shashank-srikant/shashank-srikant.github.io/_pages/collaborate.md

 2. **Sincerity with your work** -- I find this important as well.
 Once you've decided to learn more and invest effort on some work, please start owning it.
 Do not expect to be followed up and parented on the progress you make.
 I respect and will expect you to **be fiercly proud of the quality of the work you produce---another way to exercise sincerity in the work you do**.
 Do not settle for mediocrity in your output.
 Care for every little detail in your work.
-This will train you to be a world-class engineer or researcher, which is the bar I will hold you to.
-Naturally, achieving such rigor in your work will require you to work hard, think hard, and be fully engaged with your work.
+Naturally, achieving such rigor in your work will take a lot of effort---it will require you to work hard, think hard, and be fully engaged with your work.
+It will also demand a high degree of tenacity when faced with problems which initially may seem hard.
+I will expect you to demonstrate these traits---doing so will train you to be a world-class engineer or researcher, which is the bar I will hold you to.

 Again, in this process, if you think you're stuck, or are unable to appreciate and understand nuances, or are not motivated any more - read point 1. above.
 Communicate this as early as possible.

 **Please also read [this note by Prof. Jason Eisner](https://www.cs.jhu.edu/~jason/advice/how-to-work-with-a-professor.html) which concretizes how you can be sincere with your work.**